novitae/igbloks/DOCUMENTATION.md

 # R&D Documentation
-This document talks about how the bloks system works, based on my observations.
+This document talks about how meta's bloks system works, based on my observations, especially on instagram.
 ## Introduction
 Bloks is an internal framework developed by Meta (formerly Facebook) to enhance the performance and efficiency of its applications.
 Originally built for Instagram Lite, Bloks moves most of the application’s logic to the server-side and renders it as a native app, resulting in a lightweight application that is less than 2 MB in size, compared to the full-size version, which is close to 30 MB.[^1]
 [^1]: [thenewstack.io](https://thenewstack.io/instagram-lite-is-no-longer-a-progressive-web-app-now-a-native-app-built-with-bloks/)